zhongjiedong/Tsukiro/README.md

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 If you would like to add mods to the list and keep them rename the mod in MO2 with [NoDelete] in front of the name and do NOT tick overwrite when updating the list.

-## In-Game MCM Options
-MCM options have been tweaked specifically for this list, do not modify anything unless otherwise specified.

-## Commonly failing downloads

-Please refer to this page for links: https://github.com/zhongjiedong/Tsukiro/wiki/Commonly-failing-downloads

-Download the files manually and place them unmodified into the folder with the rest of your downloads

 # Next steps for installation